bshepherdson/risque16/README.md

 Most instructions take 1 or 2 cycles, as noted in their descriptions. `MUL` takes 4, as do several that work with interrupts or hardware.

+## Division

+There are no instructions for division or modulus, just as there are none on ARM or Thumb.
+I hope to provide fast, well-tested reference implementations here eventually, but I don't have them written at this time.